 After some more climbing, the trail reaches another east-facing viewpoint over Bull Hill and Cold Spring from a rock ledge, with Constitution Island jutting into the river to the south.
 This point marks the end of the steep climb – you’ve climbed 800 vertical feet from the road below in less than a mile!
 The trail now turns right and descends slightly, then resumes its ascent of the North Ridge of Crows Nest Mountain, but at a much more gradual pace.

 In about half a mile, before reaching the highest point on the ridge, the trail bears right and descends slightly.
-It continues through a valley, levels off, and finally climbs again to reach North Point, with views over the Hudson River to the east.
-The trail now bears left and soon begins a steady descent through an open grassy area scarred by a forest fire in 1999.
-A curve of Route 9W is visible on the right.
+It continues through a valley, levels off, descends steadily, and finally climbs again to reach North Point, with views over the Hudson River and Breakneck Ridge to the east, and Butter Hill and Storm King Mountain to the north.
+The trail now bears left and soon begins a steady descent through an open area, with an understory of blueberries, scarred by a forest fire in 1999.
+A curve on Route 9W is visible on the right.

 This loop hike climbs to the North Peak of Crows Nest Mountain, with many spectacular viewpoints over the Hudson River and the Highlands.